Donald Trump Might Be On Drugs, Suggests Anthony Scaramucci, Calls Him ‘Diseased Dad’ And ‘Orange Maniac’

 As The Wrap reports, Scaramucci stopped by iHeartRadio’s Domenick Nati Show, where he was interviewed by the no-holds-barred celebrity publicist.
 And in fact, Nati didn’t hold back, asking his guest directly, in his first question, if he (Scaramucci) thought his former boss might be on drugs.

-Scaramucci didn’t take the bait directly, but instead suggested that Trump’s recent behavior suggests that something, drugs or otherwise, may be amiss with him mentally.
+Scaramucci didn’t take the bait directly, but instead implied that Trump’s recent behavior suggests that something, drugs or otherwise, may be amiss with him mentally.

 “Take a look at tapes of him from 2015, 2016.
 Observe him at the G-7.
 Look at his speech mannerisms during the hurricane situation over the weekend.
 There’s something going on there.”

 Scaramucci further pointed out that Trump’s syntax and punctuation are missing, and that Trump’s vocabulary seems, to Scaramucci anyway, to be getting more limited.
-What’s more, Scaramucci noted that, over Labor Day weekend, when Hurricane Dorian was threatening parts of the East Coast, Trump was tweet about Will & Grace star Debra Messing.
+What’s more, Scaramucci noted that, over Labor Day weekend, when Hurricane Dorian was threatening parts of the East Coast, Trump was tweeting about Will & Grace star Debra Messing.

-The notion that Donald Trump is suffering from mental decline has been brought up before, by people other than Anthony Scaramucci.
-For example, back in late August, as The New Civil Rights Movement reported at the time, an MSNBC panel compared Trump’s actions, words, and behavior of-late to the waning days of Ronald Reagan’s administration; Reagan is believed to have been in the early stages of Alzheimer’s Disease at that time.
+The notion that Trump is suffering from mental decline has been brought up before, by people other than Scaramucci.
+For example, back in late August, as The New Civil Rights Movement reported at the time, an MSNBC panel compared Trump’s actions, words, and behavior of late to the waning days of Ronald Reagan’s administration.
+Reagan was believed to have been in the early stages of Alzheimer’s Disease at that time.

 He personally altered it?
 Himself?